Thu'um is Bolded.

 The skin of her forehead wrinkled between her closed eyes as she floated in this not-quite comfortable heat, something nagging at her.

 Ember shifted, trying to find the comfort she had just been embracing, but it eluded her.
-Bare skin scraped against something rough and her eyes finally flew open, aghast to find that save for her underclothes, she was naked.
+Bare skin scraped against something rough and her eyes finally flew open, aghast to find that save for her smalls, she was naked.

 She curled in on herself, frantic gestures over exaggerated in her panic.
 Her blood hummed, mind now sharp and scanning for danger.

-Ember's golden eyes took in the thick iron bars surrounding her, blinking back water as smoke from an enormous bonfire beneath her reached with gaping red jaws to envelop her prison.
+Embers' golden eyes took in the thick iron bars surrounding her, blinking back water as smoke from an enormous bonfire beneath her reached with gaping red jaws to envelop her prison.

 Sweat beaded at her lip and at the nape of her neck.
 She could feel it gathering in other places, creating a sheen on her body.
 Her hair was loose, falling around her like a fiery veil.

-It was one she was familiar with, depicting the Prophecy, her Prophecy, with a small armored figure facing down a Shadow of Spikes and Fire.
+It was one she was familiar with, depicting The Prophecy, Her Prophecy, with a small armored figure facing down a Shadow of Spikes and Fire.